“The Mind Is Dead”: Bryan Johnson’s Algorithmic Living to Transform Your Health

 This, in a small way, is algorithmic living—it’s aligning your daily choices with your goals, values, and the things you care about.
 In my case, it hasn’t been about counting every single calorie or consulting a spreadsheet before lunch, but about installing safeguards and guiding principles that bypass all the mental back-and-forths.

 And it works.
 I no longer experience anxiety related to food and I feel lighter—not just physically but mentally.
 It’s freed up headspace so I can focus on other aspects of life.
-In my experience, implementing some of Johnson’s low-hanging fruit advice is a very good idea—it has dramatically improved my blood pressure, heart resting rate, sleep, and mood.
+In my experience, implementing some of Johnson’s low-hanging fruit advice is a very good idea—it has improved my blood pressure, heart resting rate, sleep, and mood.

 Don’t rely on willpower for your weekly exercise.
-Set a weekly fitness routine that is aligned with your health and longevity goals, then implement it like an algorithm.
+Set a weekly fitness routine that is aligned with your health and longevity goals and then implement it like an algorithm.
 When the time comes, there is no time to second guess it, you just do it, because that’s who you are—a healthy person.
 Photo by Alonso Reyes on Unsplash.

 It’s true the Bryan Johnson’s “Blueprint” lifestyle takes this to the extreme: many dozens of daily supplements, pre-measured vegan meals, rigorous biomarker tracking, daily exercise protocol, and a schedule that is run with the precision of a science experiment—which it is.